 Our Board of Directors oversees all of the Foundation’s efforts.
 The Board, which consists of eminent personalities from various facets of society, meet regularly to ensure that our philanthropic efforts reach those who need it the most.

 Chairman & Managing Director, Cognizant India

-Prior to joining Cognizant in November 2020, Rajesh served as Chairman and President of Ciena India, a leading network solutions partner.
+He was President, Digital Business & Technology at Cognizant, until recently.
+Prior to joining Cognizant in November 2020, Rajesh served as Chairman & President of Ciena India, a leading network solutions partner.
 He joined Ciena from IBM, where he led an $8 billion Application Services practice.
 He also served as IBM Global Delivery Leader and led a team of 90,000 through the company’s next generation of globally integrated delivery capability.
 Before IBM, Rajesh led the eastern region in the US and spent over 18 years at Tata Consultancy Services.

 Rajesh serves on the Executive Council of NASSCOM, the premier trade association of Indian IT and BPO companies.
-He chairs the Cognizant Foundations in the US and India.
-He is a member of the global board of U.S.-India Business Council (USIBC).
+He chairs the Cognizant Foundations.
+He is a member of the global board of the US-India Strategic Partnership Forum (USISPF).